 How do you get paid?
 Do you charge a fee?

 For most of our day-to-day business the insurers, banks and lenders pay us a commission/brokerage when you draw down a loan or take out a policy.
 So usually our service is paid for by the lender/insurer.
 The banks/lenders/insurers pay us a commission because we are a cost-effective way of introducing business to them, and we do all of the initial work of introducing you to them.

 There are rare times we do charge a fee; this may be to cover work done whereby we do not get paid a commission by the lender.
 Fees are always agreed upfront, if charged at all.
 Situations that may incur a fee are:

 - A bit outside the square such as bridging finance (sometimes) and asset lends

-- A lender that doesn’t pay us brokerage that we used as your situation is ‘outside the square’
+- A lender that doesn’t pay us brokerage and where we used as your situation as ‘outside the square’